klauza/car-dealer-wordpress/README.md

 ## About

-It's a small project made for learning wordpress purposes.
-It has listing of available cars with filter option.
-The page also has all the nevessary contact details - address, tel number and a map location.
-Customer reviews are an extra added to the project. <br/>So I guess smaller businesses would be interested to have such a simple but practical page since that was my purpose of creating it.
+It's a small project made while learning a bit of wordpress environment.
+Page was made for smaller businesses, is simple but practical.

+Website has filter option to list available cars.
+Also contains contact details like address, a map and a phone number.
+Also a customer can leave a review about a purchased car.

 <br/>